-- i.
-New construction shall be compatible in height, scale, mass, materials and character with the main or neighboring building. - ii.
-Height of any building shall not exceed 35 feet. - iii.
-The roof form of a new structure shall be in character with that of the primary building or adjacent buildings.
+i.
+New construction shall be compatible in height, scale, mass, materials and character with the main or neighboring building.

+ii.
+Height of any building shall not exceed City of Dayton Ordinance.

+iii.
+The roof form of a new structure shall be compatible with that of the primary building or adjacent buildings.